humaidq/go-mailer/README.md

     Username string
     // Password is the auth password for the sender Password string
+    // FromAddr is the 'from' part of the mail header, it overrides the username FromAddr string
     // FromAlias is the from part, if empty this is the first part before @ from the Username field FromAlias string
     // UseCommand enable it if you want to send e-mail with the mail command  instead of smtp